 To learn how to fix the missed post scheduling issue, see the tutorial below:

-Congratulations, now you know how to publish WP posts at a later date.
+Congratulations, now you know how to publish WP blog posts at a future date.